AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-finops-warehouse-cost.md

 FOCUS 1.3 extends this with three important additions:

 **Shared cost allocation.** Previous FOCUS versions let you see costs per resource.
-1.3 adds allocation columns that show how shared costs are split across workloads—the methodology behind the split, not just the result.
+1.3 adds allocation columns that show how shared costs are split across workloads, the methodology behind the split, not just the result.
 For warehouse teams running shared compute across multiple user groups, this is the difference between "we spent $20K on shared virtual warehouses" and "here's how that $20K maps to each team's usage using the provider's allocation algorithm."

-**Contract commitment datasets.** A separate dataset tracks committed-use contracts—reservation start and end dates, committed quantities, remaining units, and contract descriptions.
+**Contract commitment datasets.** A separate dataset tracks committed-use contracts, reservation start and end dates, committed quantities, remaining units, and contract descriptions.
 This makes it possible to track how much of a committed purchase is actually consumed versus wasted, and to attribute waste to specific allocation decisions.

 **Data recency and completeness signals.** New metadata fields indicate when the billing dataset was last updated and whether it's complete.
 This prevents common cost attribution errors where a reporting pipeline runs against incomplete billing data and produces partial results that mislead budget holders.